 This tip won’t apply to everyone.
 I was fortunate in that my 2 year old was still nursing a few times a day.
 I could pump more out of ONE breast when she nursed on the other side, than I could out of BOTH breasts without her help.

-That’s how powerfully the body responds to the actual, live nursling compared to the pump.
+That’s how powerfully the body responds to the real live baby, compared to the pump.

 If you don’t have a latching toddler who can help establish your supply, you could do what one of the NICU nurses suggested to me.
 Have hubby help.